pierky/bgp-large-communities-playground/tests/README.md

 * **Removing duplicate Large Communities from received UPDATEs**: :white_check_mark: ExaBGP; :x: GoBGP; :x: BIRD.

   [Section 2](https://tools.ietf.org/html/draft-ietf-idr-large-community-02#section-2) also states that `A receiving speaker SHOULD silently remove duplicate Large Communities from a BGP UPDATE message.`.
 Compliance with this statement has been tested by leveraging on the previous bullet, by using GoBGP as sender of duplicate communities.
 A second instance of GoBGP (used in a receiver-only mode) and BIRD resulted in not removing duplicate communities on receipt.
-BIRD's devs have been informed and they agree this behaviour should be improved.
+BIRD's devs have been informed and they agree this behaviour should be improved; [an issue](https://github.com/osrg/gobgp/issues/1143) has been filed on the GoBGP repository.

 ## Overview of interoperability